Company waste management: what needs to be put in place

 In the event of non-compliance with the company’s waste management obligations, the following procedure shall apply:

-- Pay a fine of up to €150,000 (natural person) or €750,000 (legal person)
+• Pay a fine of up to €150,000 (natural person) or €750,000 (legal person).

 FYI

-The failure to comply with a formal notice under a waste prevention and management offense may be severely punished when the fauna, flora or water quality is directly exposed to a immediate risk of serious and lasting harm (at least 7 years).
+The failure to comply with a formal notice under a waste prevention and management offense may be severely punished when the fauna, flora or water quality is directly exposed to a immediate risk of serious and lasting harm (may last at least 7 years).
+The penalty shall then be 3 years imprisonment and €250,000 fine (natural person) or €1,250,000 fine (legal person).
+This amount may be increased up to three times the advantage derived from the commission of the infringement.

 Companies are sometimes subject to other waste management obligations.